Where money came from

 Then, in 1918, Federal Reserve Banks began to move currency via telegraph, which some historians mark as the birthplace of electric money, and where many types of international money transfers originated.

-It wasn’t long after — around the 1920s — that credit cards became a popular payment option in the United States.
+It wasn’t long after — around the 1920s — that credit cards became popular as a payment option in the United States.
 They were initially issued by individual firms such as oil companies and hotel chains to their customers.
 The first credit card issued by a bank was named “Charge-It” and created by John Biggins who worked in Brooklyn, New York at the Flatbush National Bank.
 Initially designed for smaller businesses looking to work with local customers, these business owners would deposit the sales slips at Flatbush National and in turn the bank would proceed to bill the customer.

 In 1958, Bank of America issued its first credit card called BankAmericard, which it renamed Visa in 1976.
 In fact, the Visa logo colors represent the blue of the sky and the gold of the hills in California, where Bank of America was founded.